omergabay2/dualfisheye-to-affectiva/README.md

 in order to analayze expressions you need to get the affectiva ros node https://www.affectiva.com/

-face recognition algorithem was taken from https://realpython.com/face-recognition-with-python/
+face detection algorithem was taken from https://realpython.com/face-recognition-with-python/

 ## ***Running The Program***